Plan more winter fun with signature events that host music, theatre, art, & food throughout Old Strathcona.

 3rd Place & Artist Choice: Team Sakha – Egor Stepanov & Alexey Andreev from the Republic of Sakha in Russia for Talking to the Moon.

-The 2018 International Ice Carving Competition will take place in a giant tent which will mitigate very warm or very cold temperatures and the ice sculptures will remain in pristine condition for the duration of the Festival.
+The International Ice Carving Competition takes place in a giant tent which will mitigate very warm or very cold temperatures and the ice sculptures will remain in pristine condition for the duration of the Festival.

 Up to 10 two-person teams of professional artists from around the world will take 15 blocks of crystal clear carving ice and 34 hours to create their ice carving masterpiece.
-The competition ends on Friday, January 26 at noon, the sculptures are scored by judges Ikuo Kanbayashi from Ottawa, Eileen Heidler from Edmonton and Kim Fjordbotten from Edmonton.
-Awards are presented at 4:30 pm on Friday, January 26.
+The competition opens on Wednesday, January 23 at 8 am and ends on Friday, January 25 at noon.
+The sculptures are scored by qualified judges and the awards are presented at 4:30 pm on Friday, January 25.

 Carving ice is made by a special process that freezes water from the bottom up in a Clinebell machine.
 This process allows the impurities to rise to the top and be trimmed off, resulting in a crystal clear block of ice.
 Each block of ice is 1M (40″) X .5M (20″) X .25M (10″) and weighs 135 KG (297 LBS).